Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 - They gather information from servants, courtiers, and other individuals who may have encountered Sansa or have knowledge of her presence.
 - Brienne's skills as a knight and her determination to honor her oath are put to the test as she navigates the intricate politics of the Vale.
 6. The Knight's Resolve:
-- The chapter concludes with Brienne reaffirming her commitment to her oath and her determination to find Sansa Stark.
+- The story continues with with Brienne reaffirming her commitment to her oath and her determination to find Sansa Stark.
 - She reflects on the challenges ahead and the dangers she may face in the pursuit of her mission.
 - Brienne prepares herself and Podrick for the next leg of their journey, ready to face whatever trials may come their way.